OlaJFrick/nodejs-blog-with-comments/README.md

-# Vintage guestbook
+# Send Messages to dataBase
-Node.js - Excerise (Building a guestbook with rest-router/mongoose/templates etc.)
+Node.js - Excerise (Building a simple message-form using MongoDB, Express, Rest-router, Mongoose.
+Using classes and templates on frontend)

 ## Installation
 Clone or download the source files.